 Aircraft Coverage Under Your Liability Policy

-The aircraft exclusion contains an exception that applies to contractual liability.
-Coverage is provided for liability assumed under any insured contract for the ownership, maintenance or use of any aircraft.
-That is, if you assume liability on behalf of someone else for claims arising out of your use of an airplane, those claims might be covered.
+The aircraft exclusion contains an exception for contractual liability.
+Coverage is provided for liability assumed under an insured contract for the ownership, maintenance or use of any aircraft.
+That is, if you assume liability for claims filed against someone else as a result of your use of an airplane, those claims should be covered.

-For example, suppose that George needs to travel to a business meeting 500 miles away.
-He decides to rent an aircraft from Rent-A-Plane, which operates at a local airport.
-The rental contract contains an indemnity agreement.
-The agreement requires George's company to indemnify Rent-A-Plane for any bodily injury or property damage George causes to a third party through his use of the rental plane.
+For example, suppose that Fred takes on an assignment that requires three additional camera operators.
+His company plane is too small to accommodate four photographers so Fred rents an aircraft from Rent-A-Plane.
+The rental contract requires Flying Fotos to indemnify Rent-A-Plane for any bodily injury or property damage Fred causes to a third party through his use of the rented plane.

-The building owner sues Rent-A-Plane for $50,000, the cost of repairing the building.
-Rent-A-Plane pays the property owner and then demands reimbursement from George's company, citing the indemnity agreement.
-George sends the claim to his liability insurer.
-Because the claim arose from liability George assumed under a contract, his insurer pays the claim.
+The helicopter owner sues Rent-A-Plane for $25,000, the cost of repairing his aircraft.
+Rent-A-Plane pays for the damage and then sues both Fred and Flying Fotos, demanding reimbursement.
+Fred sends the demand to his liability insurer.
+Because the claim arose from liability Fred assumed under a contract that qualifies as an insured contract, his insurer pays the claim.

 No Coverage for Damage to the Aircraft

-In the previous example, suppose that the aircraft is damaged when George crashes into the building.
-Under the rental agreement, George is liable for any damage he causes to the plane during the term of the contract.
-Rent-A-Plane demands that George pay the cost of repairing the plane.
+In the previous example, the rental plane was damaged when it collided with the helicopter.
+Fred is liable under the rental agreement for any damage he causes to the plane during the term of the contract.
+Rent-A-Plane demands that Fred pay the cost of repairing the plane.

-If George submits the claim to his general liability insurer, will the insurer pay the claim?
-The answer is no.

-Most liability policies exclude property damage to property that is in the insured's "care, custody or control."
-At the time the rental plane was damaged, it was under George's control.
+If Fred submits Rent-A-Plane's demand to his liability insurer, his insurer will deny coverage.
+This is because most liability policies exclude property damage to property in the insured's care, custody or control.
+At the time the rental plane was damaged, the aircraft was under Fred's control.
 Thus, the claim filed by Rent-A-Plane will not be covered.

-Some insurers will add a "non-owned aircraft" exception to the aircraft exclusion.
-While the wording varies, this exception typically covers claims arising from your use of an aircraft that you don't own or operate, if you have hired the aircraft with a paid crew.
+In some liability policies, the aircraft exclusion contains an exception for non-owned aircraft.
+While the wording varies, this exception typically covers claims arising from your use of an aircraft you don't own or operate, if you have hired the aircraft with a paid crew.